Giveth/giveth-planning/giveth2-planning.md

 - Share outlook on next sprint (what issues, projection and time commitment)

 ---
+## Notes for DEV Call of 23/08/2020
+- Kay is on last stretch of vacation, so assigned issues come next week
+- Bryan is making good progress.
+Needs someone to look through PRs, bug with validation.
+Will schedule with Kay and Mateo to go through PR.
+Should be finished by Friday.
+Awesome!
+- Mateo was able to set up project from guides.
+Solved on frontend and needs help with integration into backend.
+Needs invite to repo to make PR.
+Was looking at codebase and has some suggestions.
+Starting with replacing PNGs with SVGs.
+- Amin implemented IPFS image upload.
+Is done client-side, but should be sent on to backend.

+- To-do: Create an issue to replace PNG illlustrations with vector images (SVGs)

+### Dev Progress

+---
 ## Notes for DEV Call of 16/08/2020

 ### Dev Progress